 Considering that CRFD is a department within The Town of Castle Rock, is it important for CRFD to ensure that it keeps the Town's Vision, Mission and Values in mind as they develop their own.
 Vision, mission and value are defined within this document as:

-An idealized view of a desirable and potentially achievable future state Vision:
+Vision: An idealized view of a desirable and potentially achievable future state existence.

-- where or what an organization would like to be in the future existence.
 Describes what the organization does, for whom it does it, and how it does it.